giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 User Access is provided to you over Giant Swarm API.
 Access to API itself is usually whitelisted to certain range of IP addresses but it can be a also configured to work over VPN.
-Later case follows the security principles of General VPN Connection Schema which was explained in Admin Access case.
+Later case follows the security principles of the general VPN connection schema shown above under [admin access](#admin-access).

 Principles and usage described more in details can be found [here](https://docs.giantswarm.io/basics/giant-swarm-operational-layers/#giant-swarm-api)